menu

 Housing costs in Bethel are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bethel telecommute to their jobs.
+Overall, about 12.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Bethel in 2018 was $53,107, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $212,428 for a family of four.
 However, Bethel contains both very wealthy and poor people as well.